Horton Plaza (shopping mall): Westfield (1998–2018)

 In 2003, FAO Schwarz closed.
 It was replaced by Samba Grille, a Brazilian steakhouse in early 2006.
 Samba Grille closed in fall 2007 and it since then replaced with an antique furniture gallery/store in 2008.

 In 2006, Mervyn's announced they would be closing early that year.
 Express was replaced with Steve & Barry’s sportswear which operated until 2009.
 The upper level of the former Mervyn's was replaced with a variety of stores such as Forever 21 and Express in 2007.

 The Musicland Group filed for Chapter 11 bankruptcy in January 2006, and in February it announced the closing of 226 Sam Goody and 115 Suncoast Motion Picture Company stores and all Media Play locations.

 On January 11, 2011, the San Diego City Council unanimously approved a plan to raze the former Robinsons-May building on the north side of the mall to make way for a 37000 sqft urban park, effectively enlarging the adjacent, historic Horton Plaza and Broadway Fountain.
 Westfield partnered with the city to renovate and restore the area into an urban park and public gathering place called Horton Plaza Park.
 Westfield agreed to operate the park and schedule events, which could include concerts, movie screenings, and celebrations.
 Horton Plaza Park will have a 53,000 square-foot venue, a Cabrillo Theater, an interactive pop-jet fountain, and 23-foot-tall color-changing statues.
 The new Horton Plaza Park had its grand opening on May 4, 2016.

 In 2012, FYE announced it would be closing its Sam Goody flagship store at Horton Plaza on October 31.
 That year, Regal Entertainment Group announced would be downsizing from 14 screens to 8.

 In 2012, Westfield said it would not renew the lease on the Jessop's Clock and gave its owners (descendants of the clock's builder, Joseph Jessop) six months to find a new location for it.
 However, the heirs had trouble finding an appropriate location, and in 2019 the clock was placed in storage.

 In 2013, armed police descended on the mall after receiving a tip that fugitive Christopher Dorner was spotted in the mall.
 One man was arrested by police, though it later was revealed to be a case of mistaken identity.

 On June 24, 2016, Nordstrom announced it would close on August 26, 2016, leaving one anchor left in the mall.

 On November 22, 2016, a local woman who had previously been reported as suicidal shot herself in the middle of the crowded mall after leading police on a chase.

 In July 2017, a shooting occurred at the mall in which an active-duty Navy personnel was killed and his cousin wounded after getting into a confrontation with another man.
-Just three days after this incident, another man committed suicide by jumping from the plaza's balcony in an unrelated incident.
+Just three days after this incident, another man died by suicide after jumping from the plaza's balcony in an unrelated incident.